 Bars & chill-out spots

-Whenever I’m in the mood for a relaxing jazz night and a couple of drinks with my friends, I have my mind made up.
-Jazz Garden has got to be one of my favorite places to enjoy some quality music and a glass of wine.
+If you’re in the mood for a relaxing jazz night and a couple of drinks with friends, you can visit Jazz Garden – one of our favorite places to enjoy some quality music and a glass of wine.

 Yet another jazz place, Azbuka is the ultimate source of relaxation that you’ll find yourself coming back to over and over again.